AdobeDocs/adobeio-events/webhook/runtime_webhooks.md

 ## Runtime Actions as Webhook

 The integration between Adobe I/O Runtime and I/O Events lets you create Runtime actions to be set up as webhook endpoints on the `Developer Console` for receiving events, so that every time an event fires, your Runtime action is executed.
-We recommend setting up your runtime action as webhook if you have short-running action.
+We recommend setting up your runtime action as webhook if you have short-running action (that responds within 10 sec).

 For long-running (async) actions and guaranteed event handling you should consider using the [journaling approach](https://adobeio-codelabs-journaling-events-adobedocs.hlx.page/?src=/README.html) for consuming events.